tsnellgrove/dark_castle3/doc/to_do.md

 ### Cutscene ###

+- Room Events (pre-action trigger) - maybe using exec()

+### Timer Events ###
+- have a lantern that dimms over time
+- references to Zork Brass Lantern
+- Provides a timer based trigger that can be inspected each turn (not directly based on Burt actions)

 -  events: conditional-command-list, conditions (list of lists; outer = AND; inner = OR), event-text, events (list); check for end of game in wrapper
 IDEA: Conditional Cutscene Class
 IDEA: Conditional_events (a class similar to dcv2 triggers??) => implement for moat ????